Jamie Smith (cricketer): Early life

 a Surrey age group side at the age of 10.

 Like several of the county's players, he attended Whitgift School on a cricket scholarship, and was scoring hundreds by the age of 12, as well as keeping wicket.
 He was also a talented footballer, and played for AFC Wimbledon until the age of 15.
 Steve James noted in the Times that, having been quite slight when younger and made a deliberate effort to improve his strength, the size of Smith's arms was one reason why he could hit a cricket ball so far.
 Writing after Smith made his first Test century, he also commented on the cricketer's "understated yet high-achieving mentality".

+Jamie Smith is a lifelong supporter of West Ham United.
+He grew up supporting the club, influenced by his mum from East London, and has visited the club's ground.

 County career

 He made his Twenty20 debut for Surrey on 5 July 2018, aged 17, against Middlesex at Lord's in the T20 Blast, and his first-class debut for Surrey against the Marylebone Cricket Club in Dubai on 24 March 2019.
 Scoring 127 runs in the first innings of this match, he became the ninth Surrey batsman to make a century on first-class debut, and broke the county's record for the highest total by a first-class debutant, which had stood since 1899.
 He made his List A debut on 25 April 2019 for Surrey against Middlesex at the Oval in the One-Day Cup.

 In April 2022, Smith scored his maiden first-class double century, reaching 234 not out against Gloucestershire in the County Championship.
 He was part of the Surrey team that won the title in 2022 and 2023.

 In March 2023, he was bought by the Birmingham Phoenix for the 2023 season of the Hundred.
 On 21 August 2023, Smith signed a new multi-year contract with Surrey.